 There have been many accomplishments since the receivership was imposed on the Authority six years ago.
 The progress in such areas as vacancy reduction, rehabilitation, tenant selection, fiscal management, and security are partly the result of the day-to-day efforts of the receiver and his or her staff to create a climate of professionalism, thus enabling managerial capability and a sense of pride to emerge.
 The gains made in the provision and maintenance of low-income housing in Boston, however, are not just the result of the actions of committed and capable individuals.

 They are also an outgrowth of the special kind of autonomy the receivership afforded.
-It was pointed out earlier in this article that the receiver was endowed with extraordinary powers relative to the operations of a highly politicized system.
-Without the encumbrances of a politically appointed board, and with such benefits as centralized authority, the BHA has been able to make real improvements in the provision of housing for the poor.
+As pointed out earlier in this article, the receiver was endowed with extraordinary powers relative to the operations of a highly politicized system.
+Without the encumbrances of a politically appointed board and with such benefits as centralized authority, the BHA has been able to make real improvements in the provision of housing for the poor.

 Historically, the BHA was a stepchild of City Hall, with diffuse control and little administrative or political support.
-Currently celebrating its fiftieth anniversary year, the BHA now reports directly to the mayor, with a much broader base
+Currently celebrating its fiftieth anniversary year, the BHA now reports directly to the mayor, with a much broader base of administrative and political support.
+A special concern, however, is the extent to which the public housing function can be effectively discharged without relying too heavily on goodwill or political favoritism.